tinytrail/gofetch/SECURITY.md

 ### Private disclosure processes

-The ToolHive community asks that all suspected vulnerabilities be handled in accordance with
+The StacklokLabs community asks that all suspected vulnerabilities be handled in accordance with
 [Responsible Disclosure model](https://en.wikipedia.org/wiki/Responsible_disclosure).